zionsg/demo-mockpass-login/README.md

               command: npm run dev
           ```

+    + Run `npm run build:local` first to build the Docker images for MockPass
+      and this application
-    + Run `npm run start` to start the Docker containers for the application
+    + Run `npm run start` to start the Docker containers for the MockPass server
-      and MockPass server.
+      and the application.
 May need to run as `sudo` depending on host
       machine, due to the use of Docker Compose.
     + Run `npm run stop` to stop the Docker container or just press `Ctrl+C`.
       However, the former should be used as it will properly shut down the